aws-samples/covid19-simulation/README.md

 **simulation_orchestrator.py**
 Manages the end-to-end simulation flow involving data transformation, parameters learning, simulation execution, visualization, etc. Some of its key methods are:

-* run: first learns the best parameters for the given entity (state/country) and timelines and then invokes simulation for the projection days
+* run: first learns the best parameters for the given entity (state/country) and timelines and then invokes simulation for the projection timeline
-* prep_projection: Finds the best parameter ranges (for time-to-peak and transmission probability) by comparing against other countries and subsequently runs optimization to determine the best parameters
+* prep_projection: Finds the best parameter ranges (for transmission control and time-to-peak) via optimization
 * project: Runs simulation with the parameters found in prep_projection
 * simulate: Invokes the simulation module on a small population size and scales the projections with respect to the actual population size of the target state or country

 **case_trends_finder.py**
-When the COVID-19 cases are spreading in a particular region, it is not possible to estimate the duration and extent of the spread, just by looking at the data of that region alone.
-A more practical approach is to understand the possibilities from the data of other countries that have exhibited similar trends in the past.
-This is the purpose of the case_trends_finder module.
-Given the latest case-rate growth trend of a region it first identifies the countries that have shown similar trends in the past and eventually plateaued.
-From these reference countries, it determines the possible time-to-peak, mean/median daily growth rates until the peak, and higher and lower bounds of growth rates.
-These data points are used by the simulation_orchestrator for parameter optimization and simulation execution.
-Some of the key methods are:
+Our simulator models the disease transmission using underlying gaussian probability distributions.
+Hence, we need to feed the simulator with the parameters for the distributions, which differ across population groups (countries, states, etc.).
+We do a sliding window analysis of the smoothened daily confirmed cases data to detect the starting points and the peaks of the 1st and 2nd waves.
+These information along with statistics on transmission rates are subsequently used to infer the parameters of the distributions.

-* run: primary coordinator method that finds the required data points (time-to-peak, growth rates, bounds, etc.) and returns the weighted average using target country's similarity of trend as well as population with the candidate countries
+* get_disease_transmission_stats: primary coordinator method that finds the required data points around the transmission patterns
 * get_periodic_relative_changes: computes the rate of change (of case count), relative rate of change and the peak/plateau points for countries
-* get_top_matches: Finds the best matching countries and match points by comparing relative rate of changes using a sliding window approach

 ### Core Simulation